 However and whenever, the ‘epiphany’ is the culmination of the great joy of the season – the manifestation of Christ to the Gentiles, symbolized in the three Magi, Caspar, Melchior and Balthassar.
 The mystery hidden for ages in God – adumbrated in the Old Testament – has now been revealed, and we, with the wise men, ‘rejoice with great joy’.

-The gifts they offered symbolize the mission of Christ, as the One sent by the Father for the redemption of the world: Gold, for a king; incense, for a priest; and myrrh for the body of the One who would give His life for us all.
+The gifts they offered symbolize the mission of Christ, as the One sent by the Father for the redemption of the world: Gold, for a king; incense, for a priest; and myrrh for the body of the One who would give His life as a redemption for us all.

-Here are words for reflection from a homily offered by another wise man, Pope John Paul II, back in what now seems an impossibly innocent era of 1996.
-May we too – with the Pope, the Magi, all those who are gifted with that same ‘wisdom of the wise men’ – rush to meet the Christ, the Messiah:
+Here are words for reflection from a homily offered by another wise man, Pope John Paul II, in 1996, a quarter of a century ago now.
+Yet there is no ‘time’ with God, and He awaits us with His infinite patience.
+May we too – with the Pope, the Magi, all those who are gifted with that same ‘wisdom of the wise men’ – go with great haste, and great joy, to meet the Christ, the Messiah:

 “Arise [Jerusalem], shine; for your light has come, and the glory of the Lord has risen upon you” (Is 1:1).